When it comes to wealth building and investing for retirement, there are two stages you will have to go through:

 It is a stage where you have to earn and invest at the same time.
 You do not have a lot of capital, but you have time as your friend.
 Your seemingly small monthly contribution to your financial freedom funds can turn into massive wealth if managed well.

 At this stage, you aim to generate as much return as possible, but without jeopardizing your current lifestyle should your investment goes sour.

 At this stage, the danger is to follow blindly what is being promoted.
 For example, income investing has gained so much popularity and people just blindly follow without knowing why.
 If you think carefully, at this stage, income investing does not make much sense because you do not need the income anyway.
 What you need is to grow your wealth relentlessly.

 Stage 2 – Wealth Preservation

-At some point of time, you would have enough wealth to live a comfortable life.
-If you are able to turn your wealth into income generating assets to replace your needs of continuous cash inflow, you can declare your financial freedom and enjoy earlier retirement.
+At some point in time, you would have enough wealth to live a comfortable life.
+If you can turn your wealth into income-generating assets to replace your needs of continuous cash inflow, you can declare your financial freedom and enjoy earlier retirement.

 Investing is Simple but not Easy

 If I tell you that investing is simple, you probably won’t believe me.